Luppole/Luppole/README.md

 >
 > I'm currently unemployed, and not looking for any new positions!
 >
-> Feel free to reach me out for projects / job offerings, or even if you have a question about my projects ❓
+> Feel free to reach me out for project ideas / collabs, or even if you have a question about my projects ❓

 ## 📊 | Statistics Regarding My Account...